 - Your headshot,

-- You need a speaker headshot that gives you that flavour of what you get when you buy into you as a speaker.
+- You need a speaker headshot that gives you that flavour of what you get when you buy into yourself as a speaker.

 - Then you need the documentation from events of you actually on the stage.

 So it's like a three-pronged approach.
 But you already knew this.
 Perfect client, man.

 Have you now got a load of questions for Sam, that we need to get her to answer?
 If yes, pop them below in the comments and I'll see if I can get her to chime in or get in touch with her on Instagram.

 Timestamps for this Episode of #MwahTV